What is USSD – MMI Code – USSD Code?

 USSD Protocol Messages:

-Every layer uses protocol messages for a USSD session, below table mentioned the protocol messages used by layers.
+Every layer uses protocol messages for a USSD session.
+The below table mentions the protocol messages used by layers.

 USSD Message Flow: